HIT BY CAR WHILE WALKING CROSSING THE STREET IN ST. PAUL – MN LAWYER

 - Marion Street and Charles Avenue.

-If you have been hit by a car in St. Paul while legally crossing the street or have been in a car accident, call us and speak with a lawyer for a free consultation.
+If you have been hit by a car in St Paul while legally crossing the street or have been in a car accident, call us and speak with a lawyer for a free consultation.
 Our car accident lawyers will make sure you get the insurance compensation you are entitled to.
-We have been trusted for more than 25 years and have helped hundreds of people injured in a car accident or a pedestrian hit by a car crossing the street in St. Paul and throughout MN.
+Pam Rochlin and David Rochlin have been trusted for more than 25 years.
+We have helped hundreds of people injured in a car accident or a pedestrian hit by a car crossing the street in St. Paul and throughout MN.
 A lawyer will come to your home in St. Paul to discuss your case in person, or you can meet us at our nearby office in Woodbury.